Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: Fractional Single-Agent RL Framework

 A notable innovation in Algorithm \ref{Algo-FQL} is the design of the stopping condition, which ensures that the uniform approximation errors of \( Q_i \) shrink progressively.
 This allows us to adapt the convergence proof from \cite{dinkelbach67ms} to our inner loop, while proving the linear convergence rate of \( \{\gamma_i\} \) in the outer loop.
 Importantly, this design does not increase the time complexity of the inner loop.

-We describe the details of the inner loop and the outer loop procedures of Algorithm \ref{Algo-FQL} in the following: \begin{itemize} \item \textit{Inner loop}: For each episode $i$, given a quotient coefficient $\gamma_i$, we perform an (arbitrary) Q-Learning algorithm (as the Speedy Q-Learning in \cite{SQL}) to approximate function $Q_{\bgamma}^*(\bs,\ba)$ by $Q_i(\bs,\ba)$.
-Let $\s_0$ denote the initial state of any episode, and $\ba_i\triangleq \arg\max_{\ba} Q_{i}(\bs_0,\ba)$ for all $i\in[E]\triangleq\{1,...,E\}$.
+We describe the details of the inner loop and the outer loop procedures of Algorithm \ref{Algo-FQL} in the following: \begin{itemize} \item \textit{Inner loop}: For each episode $i$, given a quotient coefficient $\gamma_i$, we perform a Q-learning algorithm, such as Speedy Q-learning in \cite{SQL}, to approximate the function $Q_{\bgamma}^*(\bs,\ba)$ by $Q_i(\bs,\ba)$.
+Let $\s_0$ denote the initial state of any episode, and $\ba_i\triangleq \arg\min_{\ba} Q_{i}(\bs_0,\ba)$ for all $i\in[E]\triangleq\{1,...,E\}$.
 We consider a \textit{stopping condition}